Average Weather in March in Heflin Alabama, United States

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

-The chance that a given day will be muggy in Heflin is essentially constant during March, remaining around 1% throughout.
+The chance that a given day will be muggy in Heflin is essentially constant during March, remaining within 1% of 1% throughout.

 Humidity Comfort Levels in March